dpursehouse/mongo-gerrit/README.md

 ### Gerrit server settings

-Settings for individual gerrit servers are configured in blocks under the `sites` section.
+Settings for individual Gerrit servers are configured in blocks under the `sites` section.

 ```yaml